 The chapters that follow move from the core logical model to the data layer and then to diagnosis, with a focus on large repositories.
 We start with objects, refs, reflogs, and the index because those are the pieces Git keeps consulting, rewriting, and shipping around.
 Then we move outward into packfiles, metadata accelerators, maintenance, large-repository workflows, and network transport.

-Once the moving parts are visible, Git gets easier to tune, easier to debug, and much harder to mythologize.
+Once the moving parts are known, Git gets easier to tune, easier to debug, and harder to mythologize.